 Our many international partnerships allow us to provide a rounded, global outlook to business and law.

 The Most Experienced Tutors

-Over 250 of our tutors are qualified lawyers and business professionals, and all have extensive practical experience which they are able to pass on to our students.
+More than 250 of our tutors are qualified lawyers and business professionals, and all have extensive practical experience which they are able to pass on to our students.
 We facilitate this process with high levels of student-to-tutor contact time and small class sizes - one of the reasons that many firms insist their trainees study with us.

 Focused on Employability

-We focus exclusively on practice-based training and give students access to our expert Careers and Employability Service and database as soon as they accept a place with us.
+We focus exclusively on practice-based training and give students access to our expert Careers and Employability service database as soon as they accept a place with us.
 Students also benefit from our pioneering and award-winning pro bono programmes, which allow them to gain valuable work experience by helping real clients from the local community.

 Widening Access and Participation

 We take our responsibility to widen access and participation within legal and business education seriously.
 Our Access and Participation Plans with the Office for Students detail our ambition and strategy to widen access and participation.